Introduction

 Time Complexity:

-• The outer loop runs for height iterations.
+- The outer loop runs for

-• The first inner loop runs for height - i iterations for each row.
+iterations. - The first inner loop runs for

-So, the overall time complexity is the product of these three loops, resulting in O(height^2).
+So, the overall time complexity is the product of these three loops, resulting in O(height^2)

-The time complexity of generating a full pyramid pattern using nested loops is O(n^2), where n is the height of the pyramid.
-This is because, each row, we have to print 2 * i -1 stars, and there are height rows.
-The nested loops contribute to a quadratic time complexity.
+is the height of the pyramid.
+This is because, each row, we have to print 2 * i -1

 Space Complexity:

-The space complexity is O(1) as the memory usage remains constant regardless of the input.
+as the memory usage remains constant regardless of the input.

 Understanding Inverted Pyramid Pattern